Knowledge Hub

 Is it worth getting Microsoft certifications?

-Yes, especially if you're targeting Microsoft-based roles.
+Yes, especially For candidates targeting Microsoft-based roles.
 Start with fundamentals.

 Continuously.
 Enterprise tech changes regularly; spending 10% of time learning is standard.